 Funding was allocated in March 2014 and bidding documents for procurement of the flow monitoring equipment were advertised on June 9, 2014.
 Contract was awarded on September 10, 2014 to ADS Environmental Services, LLC (ADS).
 ADS completed the installation of 59 flow meters and five (5) rain gauges during the 1st Quarter of 2015.
 During the 2nd Quarter of 2015 an additional 4 flow meters were installed.
 Two of the meters were installed to monitor flow to the County's Barnes Ave Pumping Station, and the other two are used to monitor flow in two of the City of Utica's combined sewers to aid in hydraulic model calibration and confirmation.
-Throughout the 2nd and 3rd Quarters of 2015, all flow meters and rain gauges were reliably collecting flow data.
+Throughout the 2nd Quarter of 2015, all flow meters and rain gauges were reliably collecting flow data.

-The County and ADS are developing a training session to be held October 27 and 28, 2015.
+The County and ADS are developing a training session to be held during the 3rd or 4th Quarter.
 The session is intended to train County staff in the use of ADS' "Sliicer" software, which will be used to analyze dry and wet weather flow, and allow the County to assess the effectiveness of I/I removal projects.
-ADS will also compare the flow meter data obtained as a result of the 2008 temporary flow monitoring program to data collected through the current flow monitoring program, particularly in those areas where sewer rehabilitation have occurred.